Sunday, May 20, 2018

 ARC - Symptoms:

 As the disease progresses, people gradually lose all natural defence mechanism.
 Finally, the immune system collapses and never recovers.
+The opportunistic infections like Tuberculosis, pneumocystis pneumonia, Candidiasis etc. are common.
 This is the last stage of the disease during which certain complex symptoms are seen, like:

 Diagnosis: The diagnosis of AIDS is made by blood test.
-This technique of identifying the HIV antibodies in the blood is called ELISA - test (Enzyme linked immuno - sorbent Assay).
+This technique of identifying the HIV antibodies in the blood is called ELISA - test (Enzyme linked immuno - sorbent Assay) which is general screening test for early stage.
+The western blot test is conformatory diagnostic test.

 Preventive Methods: The following important measures will help to minimize the spread of the disease: